 Consent Condition Environmental Performance Conditions Section of AQGGMP which addresses this requirement secure a written agreement with the landowner to allow exceedances of the relevant impact assessment criteria, to the satisfaction of the Secretary.
 However, if the further monitoring referred to under paragraph (a) above determines that the project is complying with the relevant impact assessment criteria, the Proponent may discontinue the independent review with the approval of the Secretary.
 Sch.5 Management Plan Requirements 1.1 Cond.
 1A (a) The Proponent must ensure that the management plans required under this approval are prepared in accordance with any relevant guidelines, and include: Table 3 a) a summary of relevant background or baseline data; Sch.5 b) a description of: Table 1 Cond.
 1A (b) the relevant statutory requirements (including any relevant approval, licence or lease conditions); • any relevant limits or performance measures/criteria; and Table 5 the specific performance indicators that are proposed to be used to judge the performance of, or guide the implementation of, the project or any management measures; Table 5 Sch.5 c) a description of the measures that would be implemented to comply with the relevant 6, 8, 9 Cond.
 1A (c) statutory requirement, limits, or performance measures/criteria; Sch.5 d) a program to monitor and report on the: 8, 10.1 Cond. impacts and environmental performance of the project; and 1A (d) effectiveness of any management measures (see paragraph (c) above); Sch.5 Cond.
-1A (e) e) a contingency plan to manage any unpredicted impacts and their consequences and to ensure that ongoing impacts reduce to levels below relevant impact assessment criteria as quickly as possible; 6.6 Sch.5 f) a program to investigate and implement ways to improve the environmental performance 6.8 Cond.
-1A (f) of the project over time Sch.5 g) a protocol for managing and reporting any: 10.1 Cond.
-Incidents; 1A (g) Complaints; 10.2 Non-compliances with statutory requirements; and 9 Exceedances of the impact assessment criteria and/or performance criteria; 9 Sch.5 h) a protocol for periodic review of the plan; and 11 Cond.
-1A (h) ny a protecci for periodic review of the plant, and ,,, Sch.5 Cond.
-1A (i) i) a document control table that includes version number, dates when the management plan was prepared and reviewed, names and positions of the person/s who prepared and reviewed the management plan, a description of any revisions made and the date of the Secretary's approval.
-Document Control Table Sch.
+1A (e) e) a contingency plan to manage any unpredicted impacts and their consequences and to ensure that ongoing impacts reduce to levels below relevant impact assessment criteria as quickly as possible; 6.6 - · · f) a program to investigate and implement ways to improve the environmental performance 6.9 Sch.5 Cond. of the project over time 6.8 1A (f) Sch.5 g) a protocol for managing and reporting any: 10.1 Cond. • Incidents; 1A (g) Complaints; 10.2 Non-compliances with statutory requirements; and 9 Exceedances of the impact assessment criteria and/or performance criteria; 9 Sch.5 h) a protocol for periodic review of the plan; and 11 Cond.
+1A (h) ny aprocesi io penedic ione i are plan, and , , Sch.5 i) a document control table that includes version number, dates when the management plan Document Cond.
+1A (i) was prepared and reviewed, names and positions of the person/s who prepared and reviewed the management plan, a description of any revisions made and the date of the Secretary's approval.
+Control Table Sch.
 5, Incident Reporting 10.1 Cond 2 As soon as practicable after the Proponent becomes aware of any incident associated with the project, the Proponent must notify the Secretary and any other relevant agencies of the incident.